Identity & Access Management

 Run these queries on every permission change — in real-time, not as a quarterly audit.
 When a group membership changes, instantly evaluate whether it creates new paths to critical resources.

--- Find shadow admins: users who reach
+-- Find shadow admins: contractors and

 MATCH (u:Identity)